Search

 Diamond Archery Edge 320 R.A.K.
 Package compound bow

-The 3-pin Tundra sight included in the rack pack is functional yet fairly standard in its features.
-It will undoubtedly get the job done in a hunting or basic target shooting scenario.
+The 3-pin Tundra sight included in the RAK pack is functional yet pretty barebones in its features.
+It will undoubtedly get the job done for hunting or even target shooting but it won’t include those extra niceties like tool-less adjustment, night lights, etc.

-However, if you are planning to shoot longer distances or are used to a sight with all of the bells and whistles, this standard 3-pin model might warrant replacement at some point.
+If you are planning to shoot longer distances or are used to a sight with all of the bells and whistles, you may want to rethink the RAK package deal.

-These rests have provided many archers with years of dedicated service, and are favored by many bowhunters for their ability to keep an arrow in place, despite less than favorable conditions.
+Whisker Biscuits have provided many archers with years of dedicated service and are favored by many for their simplicity and forgiveness in any field condition.

 stabilizer edge 320